 Perhaps you’re taking the dog for a walk when you stumble across a beautiful proposal setting.
-Or she arrives to meet you and discovers an engagement ring and proposal message tied around her pup’s collar.
+Or your partner arrives to meet you and discovers an engagement ring and proposal message tied around pup’s collar.

 And finally, be sure to have doggy treats on hand to keep pooch occupied, especially if you sit down for a picnic!

-Make plans for a casual day out and tell her you’ll pick her up.
-Instead of showing up yourself, surprise her with a limo, a chauffeur and her best friends who whisk her away for a day of indulgence.
+Make plans for a casual day out and tell your partner you’ll pick them up.
+Instead of showing up yourself, surprise them with a limo, a chauffeur and best friends who whisk them away for a day of indulgence.

-The day might start with some pampering at a luxury day spa with a private masseuse and personal hair and make-up artist.
-The concierge knocks on the door and presents her with a beautifully boxed dress from her favourite designer (ask her best friend for advice).
-Dressed to the nines, she’s chauffeured away to meet her Prince Charming for a private meal and a surprise proposal.
+The day might start with some pampering at a luxury day spa with a private masseuse.
+Chocolates and a favourite drink of choice, whether it be champagne or whisky, always works a treat.
+The concierge knocks on the door and presents them with a beautifully boxed outfit from their favourite designer.
+Dressed to the nines, your partner is chauffeured away at the end of the day to meet you for a private meal and a surprise proposal.